 - Pour batter into the greased loaf pan and top with almonds and turbinado sugar.

-- Bake for 50-60 minutes, rotating the pan halfway through.
+- Bake at 350°F for 50-60 minutes, rotating the pan halfway through.
 The bread is ready when an inserted skewer in the center comes out clean.
 Remove from oven and cool in the pan on a wire rack for 10 minutes, then remove from pans and cool completely.

 - Wrap the bread well and store at room temperature up to 2 days, or in the refrigerator up to 4 days.
 To freeze, wrap tightly in foil or freezer wrap.